Using Default Scope for default claims.

 This article describes how to use the default scope together with a set of default claims.

-In Curity the default scope is defined as the empty string "".
+In the Curity Identity Server the default scope is defined as the empty string "".
 This means that the default scope is always present.
 All clients always receive the default scope.
 Simply because any string always contains the empty string "".

 From a claims perspective this means that it's possible to define a set of claims that always will be issued, and depending on the mapper will be present in tokens for each client.